 Our tip

-If you want to learn more about the events of 9/11, we recommend a visit to the 9/11 Memorial Museum.
-The museum is accessible free of charge on Mondays, but you have to reserve your spot in advance in the museum's website.
+If you want to learn more about the events of 9/11, we recommend a visit to the 9/11 Museum.
+Plan about two hours for your visit to the museum.

 The viewpoint in the One World Trade Center is further proof that New York City is always an eye catcher from above.
 The office tower, which was built between 2006 and 2014, offers three levels between the 100th and 102nd floors for visitors who want to enjoy a 360° panorama of New York from floor-to-ceiling windows.